 On the other hand trading guitars has its advantages:

-We are good at valuing instruments and make every attempt to determine fair trade values.
-To do a good valuation we need to see the guitar or have access to high quality pictures and a discription of any deviation of the condition when compared to a new guitar.
-To help you assess the condition ot the guitar we use the condition ratings and explanations as described below.
-This grading system has been developed by Zachary R. Fjestad from the Blue Book of Guitar Values.
+We are good at appraising guitars and make every attempt to determine fair trade values.
+To do a good appraisal we need to see the guitar or have access to high quality pictures and a precise description of any deviation of the condition when compared to a new guitar.
+To help you assess the condition of the guitar we use a the grading system developed by Zachary R. Fjestad from the Blue Book of Guitar Values.
 Below the various grading conditions are listed:

 New 100%: All new with all factory materials, including warranty card, owner’s manual, case, and other items that were originally included by the manufacturer.
 On currently manufactured instruments, the 100% value refers to an instrument not previously sold at retail.
 Even if a new instrument has been played only once and traded in a week later, it no longer qualifies at 100%.